-The Ordinary Account (OA), Special Account (SA), and your Medisave Account (MA).
-The OA is primarily used for providing housing, while SA is used for retirement.
+The OA is primarily used for housing, while SA is used for retirement.
 MA is used to pay for healthcare.

 In order to accumulate a million dollars in your CPF, the key is to move the lower interest OA money into your SA.
-Then, the compounding effect of five per cent per annum can build up your cash reserves faster.
+Then, the compounding effect of 5% per annum builds up your cash reserves faster.

-Note that the amount of time this takes will differ, based on how much you earn.
-Singaporeans are required to contribute 20 per cent of their monthly pay to CPF, and their employers contribute an additional 16 per cent.
+Note how long it takes will differ based on how much you earn.
+Singaporeans below the age of 55 are required to contribute 20% of their monthly pay to CPF.
+Employers contribute an additional 17%.

 It’s not a get-rich-quick method, but the reliable ones rarely are.

-There are a number of upsides to relying on your SA to getting your first million dollars.
+There are a number of upsides when relying on your SA to reach your first million dollars.
 These are:

 - Safety from creditors

-If you were to use mutual funds or Exchange Traded Funds, your returns will usually fluctuate based on the index it's pegged to.
+If you were to use mutual funds or Exchange Traded Funds (ETFs), your returns will fluctuate based on the index it's pegged to.

-For example, if you buy a mutual fund pegged to the S&P 500, and the S&P 500 falls to negative 1.2 per cent returns, you would probably get negative 1.3 percent returns.
+For example, if you buy a mutual fund pegged to the S&P 500, and the S&P 500 falls to negative 1.2 per cent returns, you would probably get negative 1.3% return.
 If returns are a positive two per cent, you might get 1.9 per cent (it’s not exact to account for expense ratios).

 The great thing about the CPF is that returns are absolute.
-If the SA interest rate is five percent, then you get five per cent – regardless of how well or how badly Singapore is doing.
+If the SA interest rate is 5%, then you get 5%, regardless of how well or how badly Singapore is doing.

 Coupled with the fact that it’s guaranteed by the Singapore government, this is one of the safest investments available to you.

 Even if you go bankrupt, your creditors cannot take money from your CPF.
 This isn’t too big a deal for most people (most of us never reach that stage).
-But if you engage in risky activities, like being a stay-at-home Forex trader or a business owner, this is important.
+But if you're a stay-at-home Forex trader or a business or start-up owner, this is important.

-There are a number of issues you have to plan to face:
+There are a number of issues you may face:

 When you take an HDB Concessionary Loan, you need to pay at least 10 per cent of the flat price.
 This can come from your CPF OA or your pocket.
 And since you have transferred everything from the OA to the SA, your pocket it is.

-A three-room flat costs around S$350,000.
-This means you should be prepared to fork out at least S$35,000 in cash somehow (it may be a little less after grants).
+A typical 3-room resale flat costs around S$350,000.
+This means you should be prepared to fork out at least S$35,000 in cash somehow (a little less after grants).

 If you are buying private housing or an Executive Condominium (EC), you will have to take a bank loan and put down 20 per cent.
-So a $700,000 EC would mean a cash payment of $140,000, if you have nothing in your CPF OA.
+So a S$700,000 EC would mean a cash payment of S$140,000, if you have nothing in your CPF OA.